jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ![](images/Symbol%20Language%20(2004).434.png)

-In this example A privatises P. The marks and the access controller are called an access controller list.
+In this example A privatizes P. The marks and the access controller are called an access controller list.
 The whole access controller list can be interpreted as a single symbol, which can be called the access symbol.
 An access controller can be placed on each mark.
 Each position in the access controller list represents the access modification of a deeper laid symbol.
 All access modifications are imposed by A. The first position modifies access to A itself, the second position modifies access to B, the third position modifies access to C, thus the fourth position modifies access to P. The marks are called *access marks*, not to be confused with the term ‘access symbols’.

 Very deep exclusion is uncommon, so you usually won’t interprent more than one or two access marks.

 ![](images/Symbol%20Language%20(2004).435.png)

-*Privatisation is the last access modification*.
+*Privatization is the last access modification*.
 Once an descendant has excluded the member, higher descendants can’t exclude the member again, because they can’t access the member.

 B has excluded P, so A can’t exclude P again.
 Both access symbols above are about access to P. The first position of the access controller list is always about access to the symbol that defines the access controller list.
 Not all positions of the access controller need to be displayed.
 The last positions can be left out at will.
 That means that the last access controller doesn’t have to be about the line target, but can be about an intermediate access.